 In order to ensure that all of the above is fair and independent, and that it follows international standards, and that the certification body does what it says it will do, there are Government appointed organizations in each country that audit certification programs.
 In the United States, that organization is ANSI.
 In the United Kingdom, that organization is UKAS.
-In Australia, where MIBoC is headquartered, that organization is JAS-ANZ, the Joint Accreditation Service of Australia and New Zealand.
+In Australia, where MIBoC is headquartered, that organization is JAS-ANZ, the Joint Accreditation System of Australia and New Zealand.

 Each certification program offered must be established in a consistent manner and will be audited against ISO/IEC 17024.

 According to ISO standards, there are certain requirements that must be met in order for a person (known as the “candidate”) to be certified.
 Although there are different certification programs with unique requirements, there are three core requirements: training, examination, and experience.
 In some cases, a fourth requirement will exist – that the candidate is already certified at a lower level.

 The training requirements

 Every certification program will define the training requirements.
 Those requirements are a combination of subjects and training duration.

 In most cases, the standard will list the topics which must be covered on a training course and the approximate duration that the topic must be discussed.